infiniflow/infinity/docs/references/pysdk_api_reference.md

 - `db_names`: `list[str]` A list of all database names.
 - `error_code`: `int` An error code indicating the result of the operation.
-  - `0`: The operation succeeded.
+  - `0`: The operation succeeds.
-  - Non-zero value: A specific error condition occurred.
+  - Non-zero value: A specific error condition occurs.
 - `error_msg`: `str` The error message providing additional details.

 ### Examples